N3XT0R/laravel-migration-generator/README.md

 ## 🙌 Contributions

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the generator, add new database support (e.g., PostgreSQL), or enhance the customization layers.
+Feel free to open issues or submit pull requests to improve the generator, add new database support or enhance the customization layers.

 ## 🔗 Links